GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-10-13-linux-mint-cinnamon-set-workspace-names.md

 ---
 layout: post
 title:  (Linux Mint) Cinnamon Set Workspace Names
+category: linux
 ---
 In Cinnamon 1.6, workspaces in the expo can have custom names applied.
 However, these names are not carried through to the window right click menu (Move to another workspace ->).